Exploring the Near and Far-Field Coexistence for RIS-Assisted ISAC Systems: An Adaptive Bandwidth Splitting Approach

-We adopt a protocol incorporating both the SO band and ISAC band, as depicted in Fig. \ref{Protocol}(a).
+We adopt a protocol incorporating both SO band and ISAC band, as depicted in Fig. \ref{Protocol}(a).
 From a practical perspective, since the majority of high-frequency spectral resources are already assigned to radar sensing services \cite{Semi_ISAC}, allocating exclusive bandwidth for ISAC is challenging.
 To address this limitation, we adopt a protocol that allocates a portion of the existing SO band within the mmWave and sub-THz spectrum to ISAC operations, instead of relying solely on dedicated ISAC bands \cite{Bliss}.
-Specifically, the total bandwidth $B$ with the center frequency $f$ is partitioned into the SO band and the ISAC band according to a bandwidth splitting ratio $\alpha$, yielding
+Specifically, the total bandwidth $B$ with the center frequency $f$ is partitioned into the SO band and the ISAC band\footnote{This work assumes ideal band separation without considering guard bands or inter-band interference for analytical tractability.
+Nevertheless, incorporating practical guard bands would not significantly affect the applicability of the proposed bandwidth splitting framework, which is left as an interesting direction for future work.} according to a bandwidth splitting ratio $\alpha$ , yielding

-Next, we introduce the detailed cooperative bandwidth-splitting protocol that operates throughout the overall process, in which the AP transmits radar signals and receives both echo signals and uplink communication signals from the IIoT devices, as illustrated in Fig. \ref{Protocol}(b).
-Firstly, the AP transmits downlink radar signals to the IIoT-(I) device.
-During the uplink procedure, the AP receives echo signals from IIoT-(I) device across both SO and ISAC bands, while the uplink communication signals from IIoT-(I) and IIoT-(II) devices are received solely in the ISAC band.
+Next, we introduce the detailed adaptive bandwidth-splitting protocol that operates throughout the overall process, in which the AP transmits radar signals and receives both echo signals and uplink communication signals from the users, as illustrated in Fig. \ref{Protocol}(b).
+Firstly, the AP transmits downlink radar signals to the IU.
+During the uplink procedure, the AP receives echo signals from IU across both SO and ISAC bands, while the uplink communication signals from IU and CUs are received solely in the ISAC band.
 Since the ISAC and SO bands are exploited concurrently, the overall operation mandates a dedicated bandwidth-splitting protocol to effectively coordinate the use of two spectra.